bloomikko/ISTQB-CTAL-TM-V3.0/Notes and definitions (ISTQB CTAL-TM).md

 ## **experience-based testing**
 testing which relies on tester's past experiences, skills and intuition &rarr; useful for detecting test cases which can easily slip through rigid test methodologies

+## **external failure**
+failure which happens after the product is shipped to the customer

+## **failure**
+outcome of a defect

+## **four areas of competence**
+skills of a person divided into four areas:
+- *professional competence*: skills to perform specialized tasks, such as test techniques and technological/business expertise in the application domain
+- *methodological competence*: general skills which a person can use independently in the application domain - includes analytical, conceptual and judgmental skills
+- *social competence*: skills related to communication, cooperation and conflict management in different contexts
+- *personal competence*: ability and willingness to develop oneself, attitudes and individual personality

 ## **functional testing**
 evaluates the functions that a component or system should perform, checking the functional completeness, correctness and appropriateness